Adrián Martín (footballer)

-Adrián Martín Cardona (born 10 October 1982 in Las Palmas, Canary Islands) is a Spanish former footballer who played as a midfielder.
+Adrián Martín Cardona (born 10 October 1982) is a Spanish former professional footballer who played as a midfielder.

-Football career
+Club career

-After first appearing as a professional in the 2003–04 season with UD Las Palmas in Segunda División, Martín switched to Segunda División B, achieving promotion with Real Madrid's reserves Real Madrid Castilla.
-On 6 December 2005 he played his first and only official game with the latter's first team, featuring the second half of a 1–2 away loss against Olympiacos F.C. for the campaign's UEFA Champions League after coming on as a substitute for another cantera product, Javier Balboa.
+Martín was born in Las Palmas, Canary Islands.
+He first appeared as a professional in the 2003–04 season with UD Las Palmas in the Segunda División, switching to Segunda División B with Real Madrid's reserves Real Madrid Castilla in summer 2004 and achieving promotion with them at the end of his first season.
+On 6 December 2005, he played his only official game with the latter's first team, featuring the second half of a 2–1 away loss against Olympiacos F.C. in the group stage of the UEFA Champions League after coming on as a substitute for another cantera product, Javier Balboa.

-From 2006 to 2008, Martín had second level stints with Real Murcia and Xerez CD (the latter on loan), where he was rarely used.
-In July 2008 he signed with Levante UD also in that tier, and subsequently resumed his career in division three.
+From 2006 to 2008, Martín had second-division stints with Real Murcia CF and Xerez CD (the latter on loan), where he was rarely used.
+In July 2008, he signed a one-year contract with Levante UD in the same league, and subsequently resumed his career in the third tier.